mbjh-23star/Razorpay-Phantom-Failure-Detection-System/README.md

 ## Why this matters for revenue recovery

-Every phantom failure that goes unflagged is a transaction that already succeeded but gets treated as lost — either through customer abandonment, duplicate charges, or manual support overhead.
+Every phantom failure that goes unflagged is a transaction that already succeeded but gets treated as lost- either through customer abandonment, duplicate charges, or manual support overhead.
 Catching these earlier recovers real revenue without needing a single additional sale.